Gok-creator/MannequinAI/README.md

 3. Call the Is See Server event inside the AC_Mannequin component to handle the server-side check for visual perception of the AI.</br>
 ![Screenshot_22](https://github.com/user-attachments/assets/65f42f9d-702f-44e5-a90f-53906fce73ca)</br>
-4.Inside the AI_Mannequin class, use the Get All Actors of Class node and replace it with your own character class.</br>
+4.Inside the AI_Mannequin class, use the Get All Actors of Class node and replace it with your own character class.
+"Players" reference errors will be observed.
+The solution for this is to refresh the variables and reconnect them in some parts.
+If you have problems, definitely contact me via e-mail.
+I will send a solution video.
+I even started video. :) </br>
 ![Screenshot_24](https://github.com/user-attachments/assets/6ff0eb5b-6104-4005-b767-78e6e7563b21)

 <h1>Follow & Contact</h1>